The Leeds BookML guide

 \</DETAILS>

-More generally, you can add arbitrary HTML tags by starting them with \<, and using the XML syntax (for instance, attributes must have values between quotes, self-closing tags must end with />).
+More generally, you can add arbitrary html tags by starting them with \<, and using the xml syntax (for instance, attributes must have values between quotes, self-closing tags must end with />).
 If you like the styling used here, just drop the bookmlleeds-details.css file into the bmluser folder.

 Customize header and footer (e.g. for copyright notice) Use the environments lxHeader, lxFooter.